Jacksonville's Surf History

-Jacksonville Beach has always had a unique surfing community, and is home to some of the greatest surfers on the East Coast, and in the world.
+Jacksonville's Beaches are focused around our surfing community and they are home to some of the greatest surfers in the world.

 Larry Miniard is another North Florida legend, brought up on the scene in the 1960s with Bruce Clelland.
 Miniard competed in the World Contest in 1966 in San Diego.
 He went on to represent the United States in the following 3 world championships, becoming the only surfer in history to represent his country four times at the World Contest.
 Today, he is one of the best anglers in the region with a national reputation as an expert sport fisherman.

 Joe Rolland made a name for Jacksonville in 1968.
-He was crowned the Eastern Surf Association first Men’s Champion.
-This was the first year surfboards dropped below nine feet; he used one of the earliest “short boards”, and he soon named his own board style.
-The move away from long board surfing to smaller boards changed surf culture for the long haul.
+He was crowned the Eastern Surf Association's first Men’s Champion.
+This was the first year surfboards dropped below nine feet; he used one of the earliest “shortboards”, and he soon named his own board style.
+The move away from longboard surfing to smaller boards changed surf culture for the long haul.
 Rolland continued to shape boards and compete through the 1970s.

 North Florida is flush with surf history and serves as a haven for surfers who believe in the nature of surfing.
 In Jacksonville, you won't find big brand labels based here, but instead, there are world-class surfers and shapers who are truly invested in the authentic surf life that Jax offers, as they have been for over half a century.